Alaxouche/Wunduniik/README.md

 #### DLSS

-For a performance matter, I higly recommend you to install the [DLSS mod support for ENB](https://www.patreon.com/PureDark), that is paywalled (thats why i can't use it in the list directly) as it's still in development.
+For a performance matter, I highly recommend you to install the [DLSS mod support for ENB](https://www.patreon.com/PureDark), that is paywalled (that's why I can't use it in the list directly) as it's still in development.

 ##### What is DLSS?